dhakal79/Portfolio-project-MS5/README.md

 ## 4. Site Skeleten (wireframe)
   [Go to the top](#table-of-contents)

 [Balsamiq](https://balsamiq.com/) was used to create wireframes of the website.
 This was very useful as it gives the template of the UI.
 Wireframes were designed for  mobile browser format.
-The concept design (wireframes) of webpages of the water channel prepared is presented below.
+The concept design (wireframes) of webpages of Dhakal Consultancy is presented below.

 ### Home page
 ![wireframe](media/iframe/media/home.jpg)